 Dr. Katharina Scheja

 Katharina Scheja joined Deloitte Legal as an expert in information technology, intellectual property and outsoucing in October 2017.
 She advises national and international clients in all kinds of technology transactions (e.g. IT/BPO-outsourcing, digitization & cloud projects, application development and distribution, licensing contracts).
 In this context she represents the customer side in its procurement of IT services.
 Katharina’s expertise covers all areas of law related to IT and IP transactions and the procurement process of such transactions in all stages (RFP to down-select to contract negotiations and post-closing contract support).
 Recent transactions comprised IT/BPO-outsourcing projects (e.g. infrastructure, SAP-maintenance, HR, Logistics, telecommunication, digital transformation and cloud) and distribution and licensing contracts.
 Katharina also enjoys a strong reputation as a litigator in the areas of IP cases (with a focus on software, Internet and e-commerce) as well as technology project failure and mal-performance.
 Before joining Deloitte Legal, Katharina Scheja was a partner in leading international law firms.
-Chambers, Juve, Legal 500 and all others have ranked her as a highly recommended IT lawyer; Handelsblatt and Wirtschaftswoche have continually listed her amongst the top IT lawyers in Germany.
+She is listed among the "Best Lawyers in Germany 2024" in the ranking of the renowned US publisher Best Lawyers in the areas of Information Technology Law, Intellectual Property Law and Outsourcing.
+Chambers, Juve, Legal 500 and others have ranked her as a highly recommended IT lawyer; Handelsblatt and Wirtschaftswoche have continually listed her amongst the top IT lawyers in Germany.
 In 2016 she was awarded “IP Lawyer of the Year” in Frankfurt by Handelsblatt.
 Katharina Scheja speaks German and English.
-Office: Frankfurt

 Christian Plath ist Partner im Bereich M&A Operational Transaction Services (OTS) bei Deloitte innerhalb von Financial Advisory tätig und leitet dort die Services für M&A Technology und IT M&A. Er verfügt über mehr als 25 Jahre Beratungserfahrung und ist Experte für Due Diligences, Carve-outs und Post-Merger Integration an der Schnittstelle zwischen Business Operations, IT und Technology.
 Er begleitet multinationale Unternehmen und Private Equity Gesellschaften bei ihren globalen Divestitures und Acquisitions von der Strategie, Planung bis zur Umsetzung.
 Herr Plath ist Absolvent der Ruhr-Universität Bochum mit Doppelstudium Ingenieurwesen der Elektrotechnik und Wirtschaftswissenschaft (Dipl.-Wirtsch.-Ing. und Dipl.-Ing.).
 Er ist CVA Charterholder (Certified Valuation Analyst) und spricht Deutsch, Englisch und Portugiesisch.